vitringr/vault/nodes/Simplex Noise.md

 **Dimensions**: Can efficiently scale up to higher dimensions.
 Every dimension has its own simplex shape that the algorithm can use.

-**Efficiency**: Each point gets contribution from its surrounding vertices in simplex space.
-This can be more efficient than [[Perlin Noise]], as the vertices needed for calculation are reduced.
+**Efficiency**: Since the lattice is in simplex space, each point gets contributions from the minimum amount of surrounding vertices possible, based on the dimension.
+This is an improvement over [[Perlin Noise]], as the vertices needed for calculation are reduced.

 ## Algorithm

 Note that this is the 2D variant of simplex noise.
-It could also scale up for higher dimensions.
+The same logic applies for higher dimensions.

 ### Gradients

 Create an array of gradient vectors with different directions.

-Imagine those direction vectors
+Imagine those direction vectors as being "attached" on every square lattice cell vertex.

-These directions are used to determine the noise value for a given point.
+These direction vectors are used to determine the noise value for points inside the cell, considering their direction, and the distance between each point and a given vector.

+Normally, every point would be inside a square cell that has 4 vertices.
+But the trick here is that after transforming the space into simplex space, every point is then inside a triangular cell, having only 3 vertices.
+That means that every point will be affected by 3 surrounding gradient vectors in simplex space.

+### Permutation Table

+Create a permutation table of pseudorandom numbers used to choose a gradient based on input.

+Having a consistent way of choosing gradients ensures that similiar numbers will choose similiar gradients, producing the continuous output effect.

 ### Input